Piaggio: History

 D'Ascanio, an aeronautical engineer responsible for the design and construction of the first modern helicopter by Agusta, was not naturally enthusiastic about motorcycles, judging them to be uncomfortable and bulky, with wheels that were difficult to change after a puncture.
 When asked to design a motorcycle for Ferdinando Innocenti, D'Ascanio had come up with a step through scooter design but D'Ascanio and Innocenti disagreed over use of a pressed steel frame rather than tubular, so D'Ascanio took his design to Piaggio.
 Innocenti would ultimately use D'Ascanio's original design for their Lambretta scooter.

 Piaggio asked D'Ascanio to create a simple, robust and affordable vehicle.
 The motorcycle had to be easy to drive for both men and women, be able to carry a passenger, and not get its driver's clothes dirty.
 The engineer's drawings proved a significant departure from the Paperino.
 With the help of Mario D'Este he prepared the first Vespa project, manufactured at Piaggio newly rebuilt Pontedera headquarters in April 1946.
 Piaggio launched the Vespa (Italian for "wasp") and within ten years more than a million units had been produced.
 The Italian language gained a new word, "vespare", meaning to go somewhere on a Vespa.

-In 2024, Piaggio celebrated 140 years with limited edition of 'Vespa 140th of Piaggio,' with only 140 units available from April 18 to 21, 2024.
+In 2024, Piaggio celebrated 140 years with limited edition of 'Vespa 140th of Piaggio,' with only 140 units available from 18 to 21 April 2024.